GfellerLab/SuperCell/README.md

 # Coarse-graining of large single-cell RNA-seq data into metacells

-SuperCell is an R package fpr coarse-grainng large single-cell RNA-seq data into metacells and performing downstream analysis at the metacell level.
+SuperCell is an R package for coarse-graining large single-cell RNA-seq data into metacells and performing downstream analysis at the metacell level.